At the age of 2½ I was being treated for a spastic monoparesis, although I didn’t know I had ever been diagnosed.

 I must have unconsciously been inquisitive about the first diagnosis, because I found myself looking at the notes from my last consultation with a new specialist who collaborated with his team to assess the scan results.
 His letter clearly states the birth injury problem.

 It’s hard to believe that not only was I unaware of the original diagnosis, but it was also diagnosed incorrectly.
 Had I have known my diagnosis, I would have been living with the wrong diagnosis thinking it was right and will never have stopped to questioned it.

 It’s been 8 years since my MRI scan and 7 years since my last consultation with a new specialist.
 The correct diagnosis is ‘mild hemiparesis cerebral palsy’.

 The original diagnosis never made any sense to me because I have an abnormal variation in muscle tone on my left side, not spastic or floppy limbs.
-But it’s all I’ve known.
-As a child, I had no working muscle mass on my left side and yet I was diagnosed as a Spastic Cerebral Palsy.
+Years on and now finding out about my diagnosis as a child, made no sense.